ryan-p-randall/our-conference-notes/_posts/2019-04-12-getting-uncomfortable.md

 ## Colleen Sanders, Clackamas Community College in Oregon City, OR

-- colleages have made a lifestyle choice at her institution to put equity, diversity, inclusion foremost in their every decision
+- colleagues have made a lifestyle choice at her institution to put equity, diversity, inclusion foremost in their every decision
 - well meaning, liberal white women are common in libraries, haven't done enough change
 - how to move from awareness to action? start studying white supremacy for about a year, up to where she felt it was narcissistic
 - on twitter she learned when to be silent & when to speak up